insightfinder/OpenTelemetryService/README.md

     # Rules to process trace data.
     trace:
       extraction:

+        # The rule to extract projectName from the data
         projectFrom:
           - source: ''
             field: ''
             regex: ''

+        # (Optional)
+        # The rule to extract systemName from the data
         systemFrom:
           - source: ''
             field: ''
             regex: ''

+        # The rule to extract instanceName from the data
         instanceFrom:
           - source: ''
             field: ''
             regex: ''

+        # (Optional)
+        # The rule to extract componentName from the data
         componentFrom:
           - source: ''
             field: ''